vikramsm/imported-malaria-monitor/README.md

 ## Definition of Done
 - There are unit tests
-- Unit tests are automated
 - All unit tests pass
-- Design decisions are documented (in-line is Ok)
+- Design decisions are discussed
-- Code reviewed, questions/problems are resolved
 - No objections from dev team
 - Passes all acceptance tests
 - Code builds
 - Code is committed
-- No technical debt
-- Stakeholders agree that it's done

 ## SPRINT 1 (Due July 4th, 3 pm)